 Château Le Puy Marie-Cécile blanc 2024

-"A lovely dry white wine made from 100% Sémillon grapes, aged using dynamic methods and without added sulfur!"
+"A lovely dry white wine made from 100% Sémillon, aged using the dynamization method and with no added sulfur!"

-Buy your Le Puy wines at the best price in a private sale!
+Buy Le Puy wines at the best prices in a private sale!

 Eye